dbmartin00/carousel/README.md

 ]
 ```

-The off tretment tested JSON was...
+The off treatment tested JSON was...
 ```
 [
   {